 — 205 WEST 111 STREET · Manhattan“Pros: 1) location, 2) location, 3) location Cons: • Building is old and dirty. • Heat and hot water in winter are terrible! • They lie A LOT and give you the runaround. • Repairs take forever. • They cut corners on everything. • Pro…”

-32 active housing-court litigations are on file across their buildings.
+32 active housing-court cases are on file across PARK NORTH REALTY LLC's buildings.

 Adjudicated DOB / ECB cases across this portfolio.
 Every ticket that went to adjudication — paid, dismissed, or defaulted.